ej0306/Expenseior/README.md

 ### `npm install`
 To install npm and its dependencies

+## Option: if encountered problems with moment, icons, and buttons
 ### `npm i moment`
 To install React component for the moment date library.